duncmv/duncmv/README.md

 - 👋 Hi, I’m Duncan.
 - 👀 I’m into Network Administration, Design and Maintenence.
-- 🌱 I’m currently learning ML with Python, CCNA and in my 4th Year at IUEA pursing BSc.
-Mobile and Satellite Telecomunications.
+- 🌱 I’m currently learning Software Engineering with ALX.
 - 📫 How to reach me ... dtindiwensi@gmail.com

 <!---